digitalaidseattle/seattle-humane-app/README.md

 1. Open local instance in browser: <http://localhost:3000>.

-1. If you need to use OAuth, be sure to follow the steps in _.env.local.example_.
-Once the variables are set, run:
-    `supabase stop`
-    `source .env.local`
-    `supabase start`
+#### Run Supabase

+1. Open a *[local terminal window](https://stackoverflow.com/questions/59815283/open-local-terminal-in-vscode-when-running-in-ssh-mode?rq=1)* from the seattle-humane-app folder

+1. Run `supabase start`.
+If Supabase is already running, you can stop it by running `supabase stop` first.

 ## Testing